luwangg/nixtalk/slides/slides.md

 ---

-# DEMO TIME: Basic install of gnuradio
+# DEMO1: Basic install of gnuradio

 * To install a package, we build it from source, given a package description
 * Nixpkgs is a set of expressions currated by the community.